 Find a trusted referral from within the organization to endorse you for the role or promotion.

-Writing an effective promotion request letter can be an important step in earning a new position.
+Writing an effective promotion request letter can be an important step in advancing your career.
 A well-written and well-timed letter may increase your chances of being considered for a promotion.
 The letter should highlight your value to the company, your ability to succeed in a higher role and position yourself as a viable candidate.

-In this article, we explain how to write a promotion request letter and provide a template and sample to help you compose your own.
+In this article, we explain how to write a promotion request letter and we provide a template and sample letter to help you compose your own.

 What is a promotion request letter?